 In August 2015, Mboni Ya Vijana fixed a water well by using a solar-powered water pump bought on Ebay.
 There are 9 water pumps in Zeze, but only 3 work currently, including the one that was fixed in September.
 With Solar power, we could fix the other 6 pumps.
 This would decrease time spent waiting in line for water and increase agricultural production (which is currently limited by water access).

-Currently, students walk to school in the morning, and when the arrive, only one classroom is lit (by solar power).
-When they walk home, they often have chores to do, which last until dark.
-When the sun goes down, they finally have time to study, but often no light to do it with.
 We currently have a program going of loaning solar lights to groups of 5 students, but it would be better if they could access these lights on a permanent basis.

 To help us get the solar panels required to boost Zeze’s potential, Please consider donating by visiting our MyDonate fundraiser profile page here.